nextcloud/documentation/admin_manual/maintenance/update.rst

 such as shared hosting, and for installations with a smaller number of users and data.

-.. note:: The Updater app is not included in ownCloud Enterprise Subscription, but is only in the Server edition.
+.. note:: The Updater app is not enabled and not supported in ownCloud Enterprise Subscription.

-You should maintain regular backups
-(see :doc:`backup`), and make a backup before every update.
+You should maintain regular backups (see :doc:`backup`), and make a backup before every update.
+The Updater app does not backup your database or data directory.

 The Updater app performs these operations: